 Having a well-digested meal would lower the frequency of bloating, lessen acid reflux and prevent constipation.

-- Drink Natural Herbs and Teas
+IV.
+Drink Natural Herbs and Teas

 Many natural herbs such as ginger, lemongrass, fennel and peppermint are able to improve digestion, thereby lessening the chances of bloating.